Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 The second layer adds an additional layer of security through behavioral biometrics, such as keypad pressure and input timestamps, making it difficult for attackers to replicate the user's input.
 [99% proven succes rate model]( https://book.interstellar.gg/TTVP.html#behavioral-biometric-roadmap)

-The third layer uses garbled circuits to execute a recursive AES hashing function that maximizes resource consumption on the mobile processors, CPU, GPU, and ML engine.
+The third layer uses garbled circuits to execute a recursive AES hashing function that maximizes resource consumption on the mobile processors: CPU, GPU, and ML engine.
 The evaluation of these circuits generates an unalterable secret sequence number, which is then embedded as a watermark in the frames displayed to the user.
 These frames are sent to nodes and regularly verified, ensuring legitimate execution of the garbled circuits and limiting available resources for attackers.

-The system could also set-up an ML model to detect attack attempts, especially if the sequence numbers are correlated with behavioral biometric inputs.
+The system could then set-up an ML model to detect attack attempts, especially if the sequence numbers are correlated with behavioral biometric inputs.
 This system can be initiated during the launch of the mainnet to manage the ML learning phase and establish normal usage patterns during transaction validation sessions on various ARM-based mobiles, including their GPU and ML processors.

 This proposed multi-layer security system is believed to effectively deter malicious actors.
 If attackers aim to exploit a highly expensive 0-day vulnerability or are unable to access information about the assets in the wallet, they are likely to target less secure wallets with more predictable returns in order to maximize their return on investment.

 If the research hypothesis are confirmed, we think that a high success rate in detecting targeted attack attempts can be achieved with sufficient diverse datasets and model refinement through simulated attacks.
 [Bittensor](https://bittensor.com/) in the Polkadot ecosystem could be a promising candidate for implementing the ML models.

+> depending on configuration/tunning of display circuit - the user will use more or less brain power to read the display.
->Brain intensity topic - possible usage as an ML model- new type of behavoiral biometric -> to enhance model and deter ML based potential attacks in the future.
+This lead to a possible new type of behavioral biometric => could enhance ML model and deter ML based potential attacks in the future.

+### Potential Private Keys backup/retievial in filecoin with Shamir Secret Sharing

+### Potential Enhancement of distributed HSM based on TEE with hardware HSM module on some nodes

 ### Potential Garantee fund backed by reinsurance service

-With such security level achived, it could make sense to establish a garantee fund for individual and corporate users.
+Establishing a guarantee fund for individual and corporate users could be a sensible option given the level of security achieved by the system.

-### Enhance distributed HSM based on TEE based with hardware HSM module
+### Potential Enhancement of distributed HSM based on TEE with hardware HSM module on some nodes

-### Key backup in filecoin with Shamir Secret Sharing

 ## Additional Information :heavy_plus_sign: